Mental Health Matters: Overcoming stigmas and diagnosing issues

 - Nationwide Children's Hospital specialists and experts weigh in on their biggest concerns coming out of the pandemic.
 On Wake Up CBUS, learn what parents should be asking and monitoring when it comes to their children.

-- Dr. Ariana Hoet with the On Our Sleeves campaign discusses the best use of technology and devices for kids and how long they should be glued to their screens.
+- Dr. Mary Fristad with the On Our Sleeves campaign discusses the best use of technology and devices for kids and how long they should be glued to their screens.

 Thursday: Determining Diagnoses